dojo/docs/dojo/index.rst

 Connect (dojo/_base/connect)
 ----------------------------

 This module provides event handling for DOM nodes, and AOP for functions.
-However, it is superceded by the :ref:`dojo/on <dojo/on>`, :ref:`dojo/aspect <dojo/aspect>`, and :ref:`dojo/topic <dojo/topic>` modules, which should be used for new code.
+However, it is superseded by the :ref:`dojo/on <dojo/on>`, :ref:`dojo/aspect <dojo/aspect>`, and :ref:`dojo/topic <dojo/topic>` modules, which should be used for new code.

 The methods defined in this module are: